Click on either of the following links for information:

 Outdoor Adventure Center

 The Outdoor Adventure program provides adventure and educational opportunities promoting active lifestyles, appreciation for natural environments and personal development.
 Activities include day and weekend trips, cycling and a bike shop, clinics, disc golf course, and outdoor gear rental.
 The Outdoor Adventure Center also features a challenge course which offers adventure-based learning opportunities to enhance leadership, decision-making and communication skills through an interactive process for groups to develop as a team.
 This hands-on approach is designed to help individuals learn from their interaction with others and then apply those principles to their life situations.
 The course offers 13 low challenge course elements and 18 high element challenges.
-In the Fall of 2014 we will open a new 7 to 10 mile bike and jogging trail that winds through 179 acres of dense wood and grassland.
-We hope that it will be used by multiple users including runners, walkers, and bikers.
+The newest addition to the Outdoor Adventure Center is a 5 mile trail comprised of four different loops.
+The trail has been professionally designed for both bicycle and pedestrian traffic.

 Crabtree Tennis Courts